tlevine/www.thomaslevine.com/content/!/imapfilter/index.md

 I use [imapfilter](https://github.com/lefcha/imapfilter) to filter my mail.
 It's awesome.

+## So simple
-I wrote a `~/.imapfilter/config.lua` file, and then I added it to my email-synchronization [crontab](https://github.com/tlevine/.prophyl-teh-awesum/blob/54c7b7ec472ac53c2dbf445e81b393c3bc26ad3e/crontab) entry.
+I just wrote a `~/.imapfilter/config.lua` file and added `imapfilter` to my email-synchronization [crontab](https://github.com/tlevine/.prophyl-teh-awesum/blob/54c7b7ec472ac53c2dbf445e81b393c3bc26ad3e/crontab) entry.

     @hourly imapfilter && offlineimap && notmuch new

+## Overview of filters
-Mail comes into the "INBOX", and then I use imapfilter to move some messages into "Spam" and others into "Pulse".
+All mail comes into the "INBOX" folder.

+I use imapfilter to move some messages into "Spam" and others into "Pulse".
 "Spam" is for spam, "Pulse" is for emails that I use for statistical modelling but don't read directly.

-(Most of my emails go to "Pulse".)
+Most of my emails go to "Pulse", but some stay in "INBOX".

+            Pulse
+              |
+    Mail -> INBOX
+              |
+            Spam

+## My configuration
 Some of the filters that I use contain information that could be unsafe to post publically, so I've removed some of the pulse filters, replaced them with the line `-- ...`, and posted the configuration [here](<%= @item.identifier %>config.lua).